AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

     1. Test case: `unassign a/Homework n/Jane Smith`<br>
        Expected: Error message displayed.

+### Viewing students

+1. Viewing a student

+    1. Prerequisites: Student "John Doe" exists in Edubook.

+    1. Test case: `view n/John Doe`<br>
+       Expected: Student named John Doe is displayed.
+Success message displayed.

+   1. Test case: `view n/Nonexistent Name`<br>
+      Expected: No student is displayed.
+Error message displayed.

+1. Viewing all students in a class

+    1. Prerequisites: At least one student is in class "1A".

+    1. Test case: `view c/1A`<br>
+       Expected: All students from class "1A" are displayed.
+Success message displayed.

+    1. Test case: `view c/Nonexistent Class`<br>
+       Expected: No student is displayed.
+Error message displayed.

+1. Viewing all students with an assignment

+    1. Prerequisites: At least one student has the assignment "Homework".

+    1. Test case: `view a/Homework`<br>
+       Expected: All students with assignment "Homework" are displayed.
+       Success message displayed.

+    1. Test case: `view a/Nonexistent assignment`<br>
+       Expected: No student is displayed.
+Error message displayed.

 ### Saving data

 1. Dealing with missing/corrupted data files